okontsograda/Bootstrap_Login/README.md

 Request permission before using template for commercial use.

-Can be used for any website applicaitons that need a login form to be completed.
+This is a custom bootstrap login landing page.
+Themed under a purple color.
+Can be used for any website applicatons that need a login form to be completed for users to log in.